Copyright © 1999–2017 FastMail Pty Ltd

 Sieve supported extensions

 Sieve has a lot of extensions.
-FastMail supports a subset of these, as given below:
+FastMail supports some of these, as given below:

 - Vacation extension